 It is said you know people by the friends they keep.

 It seems power corrupts and absolute power corrupts absolutely.

 However what should concern us most is that the ‘British’ Monarchy is manifestly not a ‘constitutional’ monarchy, it is, and always has been, an absolute monarchy with a subservient government and parliament, which works to distract attention from the true power of this monarchy.

 Therefore we do not live in a democracy.
-That is a deliberately created illusion which the political elite and the corporate media actively conspire the promote.
+That is a deliberately created illusion which the political elite, both left and right, and the corporate media actively conspire to promote.
 The history of universal suffrage over the last 100 years is an illusion.
 In the UK we have been electing a mirage.

 Until this truth is widely accepted any concerns and protests about the various abuses of power and incompetence of the political class are totally misdirected.
 That’s why they always lead nowhere and change so little.
 Protests need to be directed at the gates of Buckingham Palace.